Genivia/ugrep/README.md

            %z     the file pathname in a (compressed) archive.

            %[ARG]H
-                  if option -H is used: ARG, the quoted pathname and separator.
+                  if option -H is used: ARG, the quoted pathname and separator, \" and \\ replace " and \.

-           %h     the quoted file pathname.
+           %h     the quoted file pathname, \" and \\ replace " and \.

            %[ARG]N
                   if option -n is used: ARG, the line number and separator.